Step 1 - Ensure you are confident that there is not a valid will

 Step 2 - Notify the relevant institutions of the deceased’s death and collect information

 You must notify all relevant government organisations that the deceased has died.
-Tell us once is a service that allows you to report a death to the majority of government organisations in one go.
-You must also notify all the relevant institutions which the deceased was connected with.
-When contacting institutions, you should also ask about the value of the deceased’s assets/debts.
+Tell Us Once is a government service that allows you to report a death to the majority of government organisations in one go (you get a reference for it when you get the death certificate).
+You must also notify all the relevant institutions which the deceased was connected with, such as banks and building societies, utility companies, etc to determine what the deceased’s assets and liabilities are.

 Step 3 - Apply for authority to deal with the deceased’s estate